i-m-iron-man/abmax/README.md

 # Examples
-tutorials in the form of Python notebooks can be found Example section, currently they include:
+tutorials in the form of Python notebooks can be found in the Example section, currently they include:
 - Finance markets
 - Traffic simulation
 - Predation model